Rahulcse79/openai-realtime-agents/README.md

 - This is a Next.js typescript app.
 Install dependencies with `npm i`.
 - Add your `OPENAI_API_KEY` to your env.
 Either add it to your `.bash_profile` or equivalent, or copy `.env.sample` to `.env` and add it there.
 - Start the server with `npm run dev`
 - Open your browser to [http://localhost:3000](http://localhost:3000).
-It should default to the `chatSupervisor` Agent Config.
+It should default to the `CoralAiAgent` Agent Config.
 - You can change examples via the "Scenario" dropdown in the top right.

 # Agentic Pattern 1: Chat-Supervisor

-This is demonstrated in the [chatSupervisor](src/app/agentConfigs/chatSupervisor/index.ts) Agent Config.
+This is demonstrated in the [CoralAiAgent](src/app/agentConfigs/CoralAiAgent/index.ts) Agent Config.
 The chat agent uses the realtime model to converse with the user and handle basic tasks, like greeting the user, casual conversation, and collecting information, and a more intelligent, text-based supervisor model (e.g. `gpt-4.1`) is used extensively to handle tool calls and more challenging responses.
 You can control the decision boundary by "opting in" specific tasks to the chat agent as desired.

 Video walkthrough: [https://x.com/noahmacca/status/1927014156152058075](https://x.com/noahmacca/status/1927014156152058075)